UBC-MDS/PyXplor/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 3. The pull request should work for all currently supported operating systems and versions of Python.

+We aim to review pull requests within 7 days.
+Your contributions will be checked for adherence to our coding standards and overall quality.

 ## Code of Conduct

-Please note that the `pyxplor` project is released with a Code of Conduct.
+Please note that the `pyxplor` project is released with a [Code of Conduct] (CONDUCT.md).
 By contributing to this project you agree to abide by its terms.